maverik-io/musicman/README.md

 ## The available commands
 ### add
-adds matches to you queue.
+Adds matches to you queue.

 `Syntax: add <search_term>`

 >will prompt you to choose if multiple matches are found!

 ### show | ls
-show the current queue.
+Show the current queue.

 `Syntax: show`<br>
 `Syntax: ls`
+### current | cp
+Shows the currently playing track<br>
+`Syntax: show cp` (-_-)<br>
+`Syntax: ls cp`

 ### p | play | pause
-pause/resume playback
+Pause/resume playback

 `Syntax: p`<br>
 `Syntax: play`<br>
 `Syntax: pause`

 ### clear
-clears queue
+Clears queue

 `Syntax: clear`

 ### next
-skip to the next song in queue
+Skip to the next song in queue.
+Optionally takes the number of tracks to skip

+`Syntax: next`<br>
-`Syntax: next`
+`Syntax: next <n>`

 ### prev
-skip to the previous song in queue
+Skip to the previous song in queue.
+Optionally takes the number of tracks to skip

+`Syntax: prev`<br>
-`Syntax: prev`
+`Syntax: prev <n>`

 ### replay
-replay the current song.
+Replay the current song.

 `Syntax: replay`

 ### playlist
-playlist creation and playing
+Playlist creation and playing
 #### new
-saves the current queue as a playlist
+Saves the current queue as a playlist
->playlist names are case sensitive (except on MacOS)
+>Playlist names are case sensitive (except on MacOS)

 <br>

 `Syntax: playlist new <name`
 #### show | ls
-shows all the available playlists<br>
+Shows all the available playlists<br>
 `Syntax: playlist show`<br>
 `Syntax: playlist ls`
 #### load
-load the specified playlist as the queue <br>
+Load the specified playlist as the queue <br>
 `Syntax: playlist new <name`
->replaces the queue!
+>Replaces the queue!

 ### exit
-quit the player
+Quit the player

 `Syntax: exit`